Fared-daoud/anime.Blazor/README.md

 // specifies the targets to animate animation.Targets = new object[] { ".any-css-selector .el1" };

-// specifies the parameters, for more info see the original documintation
+// sets the value for the needed the parameters,
+// through setting available properties, like: animation.Direction = Direction.reverse;
+animation.Autoplay = true;
+animation.Loop = 5;

-// of animejs library
+// or
 animation.AdditionalParameters = new Dictionary<string, object>
 {
   { "translateX", 250 },
-  { "loop", true },
   { "delay", 500 },
   { "backgroundColor", "#4266f5"},
 };

+//for more info about the parameters see the original documintation of animejs library

 // then call AnimateAsync with an instance of `Microsoft.JSInterop.IJSRuntime` to start the animation await animation.AnimateAsync(JSRuntime);

-// if the Autoplay was set to false you can call `PlayAsync` to atart the animation await animation.PlayAsync(JSRuntime);
+// if the Autoplay was set to false you can call `PlayAsync` to start the animation await animation.PlayAsync(JSRuntime);

 // to pause an animation call `PauseAsync`